-For the general fund, the final budgeted revenues and other financing sources of \$60.8 million increased the original budgeted amount of \$53.6 million by \$7.2 million.
-This difference was mainly an increase of \$6.1 million in federal revenues and \$1.0 million in state revenue due to the awarding of federal allocations after the fiscal year budget has been approved.
-The actual revenue was less than the budgeted amount by \$11.9 million.
-The majority of the variances between the final budget and actual revenue in 2022 are due to ESSER funding that was budgeted but not fully received.
+For the general fund, the final budgeted revenues and other financing sources of \$9.4 million increased the original budgeted amount of \$9.1 million by \$364 thousand.
+This difference was mainly an increase in charges for services, federal, and miscellaneous revenues.
+The actual revenue was less than the budgeted amount by \$473 thousand.
+The majority of the variance between the final budget and actual revenue in 2022 is due to federal funds budgeted that were not drawn down.
+The initial QBE and austerity reductions were amended and did not impact our state funding as anticipated.